new york medicaid fraud criminal lawyers

 Just because you’re being accused of Medicaid fraud doesn’t necessarily mean the fraud investigation unit has an airtight case against you.
 Medicaid fraud investigation often starts with a tip, as whistleblowers can receive financial compensation for tipping off investigators.
 This desire for a reward can lead to tips implicating people who actually haven’t committed any sort of fraud.

-The best defense to allegations of Medicaid fraud is having proof that all the information provided on your application was and remains accurate.
+The defense to allegations of Medicaid fraud is having proof that all the information provided on your application was and remains accurate.
 If there are any inaccuracies, proving that this wasn’t intentional could make all the difference.
 It’s only fraud if you intentionally used false information to obtain benefits.
 An honest mistake wouldn’t qualify, although you would need to be able to prove this.

 Defending Yourself Against Charges of Medicaid Fraud